sagar0419/aws-s3/README.md

-# Terraform Script to create S3 repo on AWS.
+# Terraform Script to create S3 Bucket on AWS.

 ## Following AWS resources will be created.
 - S3 Bucket.